-The upturn in 2010 will be shallow and slow, very much two steps forward, one step back.
+The upturn will be shallow and slow, very much two steps forward, one step back.
 Business will still have to be won; contracts fought over and price sensitivity ever present.
 Although things will have improved they won’t return to pre-credit crunch levels for a long time.

 Salespeople love responding to market demand.
 When customers are calling them it’s easy to work hard and do a good job.
 But what about when customers are more elusive, when they not only don’t make contact, but avoid all sales callers?